 An average 5 kilowatt (kW) system in Yuma, AZ will run about $16,283 if you pay upfront – but this number doesn’t accurately reflect the total cost to you; it’s actually a lot lower!
 With the 30% Federal tax credit, you could expect to get $4,885 back, assuming the average price above.
 You can also receive a tax credit from the state (more on that later).
 Unfortunately you won’t get any financial incentives from APS, Yuma’s electric utility, because their program expired.
 They are, however, offering incentives for solar water heaters, which are certainly worth learning about.

-The other way that you will save money over time is through avoided electricity costs – a benefit that will increase in impact over time, because electricity prices from the utility tend to rise by about 3% annually.
+The other way that you will save money over time is through avoided electricity costs – a benefit that will increase in impact over time, because electricity prices in Arizona tend to rise by about 2.6% annually.

-If you pay upfront in cash, your solar panels (assuming the 5kW scenario) will pay for themselves after about 9 years.
-After that comes the profit – assuming a lifetime of 25 years on the panels, you should expect to see about $28,578 in total savings.
-If you want to compare this to a typical stock market-style investment, your rate of return on the cash investment will be about 10.5% – who could say no to that?
+If you pay upfront in cash, your solar panels (assuming the 5kW scenario) will pay for themselves after about 11 years.
+After that comes the profit – assuming a lifetime of 25 years on the panels, you should expect to see about $19,571 in total savings.
+If you want to compare this to a typical stock market-style investment, your rate of return on the cash investment will be about 8.9% – higher than many stocks!

 If you don’t have the cash to pay upfront, you could opt to lease the panels instead (think about a car cash purchase vs. lease).
 This costs much less upfront, but you also don’t reap as many rewards as you would using cash or a loan.
 Leasing involves entering a contract for installers to put solar panels on your roof that will generate power the same as a cash purchase, in exchange for a monthly payment on the lease.